-If you’re looking to build a website, chances are you’re starting to hear a lot of technical terms: Content Management System (or CMS), hosting and servers, domain names, Search Engine Optimization (or SEO), and the list goes on.
+If you’re looking to build a site and plan on hiring a web design and internet marketing agency, instead of doing it yourself, chances are you’re starting to hear a lot of technical terms: Content Management System (or CMS), hosting and servers, domain names, Search Engine Optimization (or SEO), and the list goes on.
 It can be VERY confusing and overwhelming!
 Besides looking for a web designer or a local denver web design firm, you’ll need to decide what CMS you will be using.
 This decision can obviously be made along with your web developer, but you should also be informed on what CMS is being used.

 Let’s take a look at why you may want to consider using Drupal as your CMS for your up coming web development project:

 Although you should never make a decision purely based on the fact that something is popular, seeing that a CMS is widely used typically shows it has a strong basis:

 University of Colorado:full service website, with one its primary functions being to give donors a better platform to learn about the many ways they can support the school, and ultimately donate.
 Within the first month of launching their new site, they saw an almost 70% increase in completion rates for donations!
 This means that most of their users that added a donation to their cart, actually followed through with it.
 This can likely be attributed to making the process easier and more streamlined.